>>>Terminal 5 history

 hold luggage for up to 90 days.

-There are no shower facilities in the terminal other than those provide in some lounges.
+There are no shower facilities in the terminal other than those provided in some lounges.

 All faith Prayer room in the check-in area before security control, at the north end of the building.